-As a member of the Board of Directors for the Preservation Resource Center (PRC), partner Margaret Glass keeps Steeg Law’s real estate clients apprised of the many educational programs that the organization offers.
+As Head of the Property Advisory Committee of the Preservation Resource Center (PRC), partner Randy Opotowsky keeps Steeg Law’s real estate clients apprised of the many educational programs that the organization offers.
 Classes about purchasing, renovating and maintaining historic buildings, include the latest information about tax incentive programs and are often free.

 If you own or plan to purchase real estate in the New Orleans area, you won’t want to miss these upcoming programs.